Medical marijuana is finally being sold in Maryland, after years of delays. Here’s what you need to know:

 The law allows nonresidents to participate if they are being treated in Maryland (such as cancer patients receiving chemotherapy).
-But the commission is not currently registering out-of-state patients while it reviews its policies.
+But the commission is not registering out-of-state patients while it reviews its policies.
 It is a federal offense to transport marijuana across state lines — even to the District, Delaware and Pennsylvania, where the use of medical marijuana also is legal.

 Read more about Maryland’s medical marijuana program: